opiter09/FF1-FFC-Chunk-Manager/README.md

 8. Run the batch file (or Command-Line the python file if not on Windows) which does NOT have "decomp" in its name.
 This will create a folder full of little chunks, which are appropriately named for easy editing.

-9. Edit those to your heart's content, using my Documentation.txt as a guide.
-This requires use of a Hex Editor (I use HxD, which can be found at https://mh-nexus.de/en/hxd/), and some program to convert Hex to Decimal and back (Windows' Calculator app has a "programming" mode that can do this).
+9. Edit those to your heart's content, using my the documentation found at https://github.com/opiter09/Fossil-Fighters-Documentation as a guide.
+This requires use of a Hex
+Editor (I use HxD, which can be found at https://mh-nexus.de/en/hxd/), and some program to convert Hex to Decimal and back (Windows' Calculator app has a "programming" mode that can do this).

 10. Now you can run the "decomp"-whatever batch/python.
 This will seem to do nothing, because it only changes existing files.